cugos/qgisworkshop_org/INSTALL_README.txt

 # REQUIREMENTS
 ###################

 We tested out this Virtual Box Ubuntu 10.04 image on Virtual Box version 4.0.10.
-So we would like Virtual Box 4.x installed on the workshop computer.
+We would like Virtual Box 4.x installed on the workshop computer.

 ###################
 # INSTALLATION